Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/devops.md

 When running the command within a DevOps pipeline, you can use it to upload your custom codebase to the platform.

+### Deploy using the Vercel Connector

+Once you have provisioned your XM Cloud Infrastructure and created a Site return to the Sites tab in the Deploy application for your Environment.
+Then, click the button on the right and choose “Set up hosting”.
+Complete the sections and follow the prompts to deploy your site to a new Vercel installation.

 ### Deploying your head

 Sitecore XM Cloud is based on a Headless architecture pattern.
 This means that your site is served by a separate application (or head), to your main XM Cloud Infrastructure.
-The customer will need to provision this application as well.
+You will need to provision this application as well.
 Currently, XM Cloud has a connector for Vercel allowing you to provision your head directly from within the XM Cloud Deploy Application.
 It is recommended to use this connector to deploy your site to Vercel where possible, however there are some scenarios where that won’t be possible and you will have to manage the deployment of this separately, for example

 - You’re not using Vercel to host your head.
 - You’re not using a Monorepo and your head and XM Cloud application elements are stored in separate repositories.
 - You’re using the CLI to deploy XM Cloud as described above, and want to manage your head deployments using the CI/CD tooling.

-### Deploy using the Vercel Connector

-Once you have provisioned your XM Cloud Infrastructure and created a Site return to the Sites tab in the Deploy application for your Environment.
-Then, click the button on the right and choose “Set up hosting”.
-Complete the sections and follow the prompts to deploy your site to a new Vercel installation.

 <Alert>
   <AlertIcon />